adamaig/dev-with-docker-on-ubuntu/docs/resizing_vbox_disks.md

    in the parent partition.

-8. Close the GParted application, then open the terminal (do not reboot) and run the following commands.
+8. Close the GParted application, then open the terminal (do not reboot) and run the following commands IF the disk is setup with LVM.
 Note the double dash in 'vagrant--vg-root'.

    ```shell
    sudo pvresize /dev/sda5